jbarabander/knuth/Vol_1_Fundamental_Algorithms/ch1/2_Mathematical_Preliminaries/2_Numbers_Powers_Logarithms/exercises/exercise1.md

 	</li>
 	<li>
 		<p>
-			Well then let p = r/2  then p < r/2. and we note that r is rational and 2 is rational so then p = r/2 must also be rational.
+			Well then let p = r/2  then p = r/2 < r. and we note that r is rational and 2 is rational so then p must also be rational.
 		</p>
 	</li>
 	<li>